Pain Smart

 Evidence shows that the best way to prevent transition from acute to chronic pain involves education about pain and appropriate management, however, initiatives providing information about musculoskeletal pain as recommended by the National Pain Strategy are lacking.
 Furthermore, the World Health Organisation guidelines recommend biopsychosocial care for adolescents with pain, however many primary care clinicians offer treatments based on outdate, biomedical models.

-We are prosing a pain education module and tailored biopsychosocial care for those who experience significant musculoskeletal pain.
+We are proposing a pain education module and tailored biopsychosocial care for those who experience significant musculoskeletal pain.
 The pain education was developed by a group of researchers’ experts in the health promotion area, and it will be delivered by the teachers to all students in years 7- 10, in classroom as part of the PDHPE curriculum.
 Biopsychosocial care will be delivered by a trained Allied Health professional based in outpatient services.
 We expect that biopsychosocial care, in addition to pain education will result in reduced pain impact in adolescents.

 Get to know the people leading this research.